Nicholas Soames: Inheritance tax relief

 In one edition of The Mark Thomas Comedy Product, Mark Thomas investigated the practice of avoiding inheritance tax by declaring art, furniture, homes and land available for public viewing.
 After discovering that Soames was claiming tax relief on a "three-tier mahogany buffet with partially reeded slender balustrade upright supports" on this basis, but without making any arrangements for the furniture to be inspected by the public, Thomas invented a 'National Soames Day' on which hundreds of people made appointments to see the furniture.
 In 2015, Thomas told The Independents Adam Jacques: "I try to find the good in my enemies.
 It's not unusual to be able to get on with people despite what they are doing being awful.
 The only person I have met who I considered to be without any redeeming features was [...]
 Nicholas Soames. [...]
 He was such a pantomime baddie."

 Aegis Defence Services

-Soames was chairman of the private security contractor Aegis Defence Services which was bought in 2015 by GardaWorld, for whom he now acts as a member of the International Advisory Board.
+Soames was chairman of the private security contractor Aegis Defence Services which was bought in 2015 by GardaWorld, for which he now acts as a member of the International Advisory Board.
 Aegis had a series of contracts worth hundreds of millions of dollars to provide guards to protect US military bases in Iraq from 2004 onwards.
 From 2011, the company broadened its recruitment to take in African countries, having previously employed people from the UK, the US and Nepal.

 Contract documents say that the soldiers from Sierra Leone were paid $16 (£11) a day.
 A documentary, The Child Soldier's New Job, broadcast in Denmark, alleges that the estimated 2,500 Sierra Leonean personnel who were recruited by Aegis and other private security companies to work in Iraq included former child soldiers.